 6 Night/5 Day New Zealand Duck Hunting Package $3195 per hunter with a minimum/maximum of 4 Hunters.

 exploring and sightseeing $1950

-South Island New Zealand Hunting Package includes: airport transfers, all accommodations, meals, beer and house wine, and hunting license for hunters, along with train trips, whale watch charters and spa treatments for non-hunters.
+South Island New Zealand Hunting Package includes: airport transfers, all accommodations, meals, beer and house wine, and hunting license for hunters, export permits, along with train trips, whale watch charters and spa treatments for non-hunters.

 If unable to organize party of 4 let us know, we may have others in the same position that you can join.

 Getting There - New Zealand Hunting